snowdj/bradonomics.github.io/_posts/2013-06-01-reading-list-spring-2013.md

 ---
 layout: article
 title: Reading List - March, April and May 2013
+headline: Reading List - March, April and May 2013
 modified:
 excerpt: Books I read and reviewed during the spring of 2013.
 category: Reading List